tommarien/blog/source/_posts/2013-04-28-xp-teams-tips-and-pitfalls.md

 date: 2013-04-28 21:35
 updated: 2015-12-02 11:43
 tags:
-  - Agile
+  - agile
-  - Extreme Programming
+  - extreme programming
 ---

 ## There is an ‘I’ in Silence